 When I was growing up in India, sweet potatoes were among my favorite veggies.
 My mom would boil them to tenderness and we kids would peel off the skins and eat them as a treat.
 No need to add any garnishes or butter or what have you because the flavor of the sweet potatoes was great enough to satisfy even a child’s picky tastebuds.

-With these Sweet Potato Skins too you will satisfy tastebuds old and young.
+With these vegan Sweet Potato Skins too you will satisfy tastebuds old and young, vegan and omnivore.
 I find kale and sweet potatoes never fail in combination because their vivid flavors– bitter and sweet– complement each other.
 And both vegetables are nutritional powerhouses which means that you will not just be thrilling your family with a fabulous side dish, you will also be watching out for their health.